DMM Phantom Review

-At only 41g on our independent scale, this is easily the lightest locker in this review.
-The second lightest is the Edelrid Pure Slider, which weighted in at a still very light 43g, but does not have as secure of a gate closure.
+At only 41g on our independent scale, this is the lightest locker in this review.

 The Phantom isn't only the lightest, but also the smallest locker.
-To be fair, it is virtually the same size as the Mad Rock Super Tech, but is significantly smaller than every other locker that we tested.
+To be fair, it is virtually the same size as a couple of the other compact lockers we compared it to, but is significantly smaller than any full-sized locker.
 If you are planning a trip into the Wind River Range in Wyoming, where the average approach is well over 10 miles, then weight and size are clearly some of the most important characteristics, and for these purposes the Phantom is supreme.

 When it comes to gate security, screwgate lockers are at an inherent disadvantage compared to their auto-locking counterparts for the simple reason that one must remember to lock them in order to be sure they are secure.
 Combined with the multitude of tasks one is juggling at a hanging multi-pitch belay and you may be surprised out how easy this is to do.

-Among the seven screwgate lockers we tested, the Petzl Attache is the most secure because it has a safety stripe of red color on the gate that is visible if the gate is still open, and invisible if it has been completely and properly screwed closed.
+Among the seven screwgate lockers we tested, those that have a safety stripe of red color on the gate, or other form of visual indicator, that is visible if the gate is still open, and invisible if it has been completely and properly screwed closed.
 This allows for a very simple and quick visual inspection.
-The rest of the lockers, like the Phantom, lack this feature and are not as easy to visually check if they are closed.
+Most screwgate lockers, like the Phantom, lack this feature and are not as easy to visually check if they are closed.
 Additionally, we found that the screwgate on the Phantom is slightly prone to wiggling loose with vibrations, meaning for the most security we recommend you flip the 'biner basket side down, so gravity assists in keeping the gate closed.

-At a mere 1.6cm of gate clearance at its narrowest point, this locker was tied with the Petzl Freino for the least amount of clearance.
+At a mere 1.6cm of gate clearance at its narrowest point, this locker was tied for the least amount of clearance.

-This would be a really big deal if, like the Freino, this locker was designed for anything other than securely attaching slings or ropes.
+This would be a really big deal if this locker was designed for anything other than securely attaching slings or ropes.
 But as a super lightweight and compact locker, it is not ideal for bulky attachments, like clove hitches or Munter hitches, so while it received the lowest score for this metric, is not something we would really worry about when considering its value.

-Retailing for $15, these lockers are certainly on the pricey side for what you get.
-That is the biggest downside that we can think of to buying multiple Phantoms.
-If you want virtually the same performance, but have to stick to a certain budget, then check out the far more affordable Mad Rock Super Tech Keylock Screw, which presents a better value.
+These lockers are a bit on the pricey side for what you get.
+That's the biggest downside that we can think of to buying multiple Phantoms.
+If you have to stick to a certain budget, then check out some of the other compact lockers, which offer nearly equal performance, but lower price tags.

 The DMM Phantom Screwgate is the best light and compact locker you can buy, but comes with a larger price tag than most in this category.
 We appreciate how light and small it is, and especially how much easier it is to quickly open and close the gate compared to other lightweight lockers.
 As our Top Pick, we highly recommend carrying three to four of these on your rack for multi-pitch climbs.